 Originally getting tickets for Christ the Redeemer seemed like it was going to be quite the ordeal.
 The official website states that you cannot buy tickets from the station for the same day.
 We did however try and book these a couple of days in advance once we knew what the weather would be like.
 This proved very difficult, the website kept crashing or wouldn’t let me input my information.
 After reading other posts about this it seemed a lot of people were having the same trouble.
 We were met with endless information about the best way to see this monumental structure.
 It all got rather confusing.

 However, I remembered while I was doing my initial travel research I had come across a website called Viator.
-Viator provide tours/tickets and they always had great reviews.
+Viator provide tours/tickets and they always have great reviews.
 We bought our ‘skip the line’ tickets direct from Viator’s website for around £23 per person.
 After downloading the tickets to our phone (or you could print them) all we had to do once we arrived at the base of Christ the Redeemer was show the ticket attendant our phone.
 We were on the next train leaving the platform.
 Simple.

 One thing I would recommend however is to just ‘get in line’.
 Don’t sit down and wait for your time.
 It was 8:00 when we arrived and we were given tickets for 8:40.
 We got straight in line for the 8:20 train as we were going to argue that we had ‘skip the line tickets’.
 However, the 8:20 train didn’t even show up until 8:40 so we got straight on that one.
 Had we sat down and waited for ‘our time’, the queue would have gotten so big I’m in no doubt we would have had to wait for a later one.
 So, get in that queue.